 19.0a Capacity.
-Port capacities are the maximum number of SP allowed to load and/or unload in a single phase.
+Port capacity is the maximum number of SP allowed to load and/or unload in a single phase.
 For example, a port with a 1T capacity could load or unload 1T in a phase, but not both.
-Units and supplies coming into the port without an ALT roll via 18.5g and 19.0f count against the capacity of a port.
+Units and supplies coming into the port without an ALT roll via 18.5g count against the capacity of a port, as does normal shipping (19.0f).